 Yes, this is yuan fen.
 Why do some people meet fortuitously over thousands of miles?
 Why do some people fail to meet even with deliberate planning?
 Why do some people get along in spite of personality clashes?
 Why do some people fail to get along in spite of bonds and common interests?
 Yuan fen.
 It’s so unpredictable, so unavoidable, so inexplicable.

 I descended the stairs towards the east gate, my feet collecting more and more dirt as I approached the road.
 There were a lot more shops over here.
 On the road itself, there were even more shops selling Buddha images and all forms of offerings.
-There were also many food stalls and as the festive mood of the Tazaungdaing festival was still evident, there were also street performances; singers with notes pinned on their sleeves.
+In the realm of desire, there were many food stalls and as the festive mood of the Tazaungdaing festival was still evident, there were also street performances; singers with notes pinned on their sleeves.
 Thailand has garlands, Myanmar has safety pins?

 From the busy street outside the pagoda, it’s just a short walk to the Merchant Art Hotel.
 After a dinner of grilled prawns, fresh and live from the tank, I had a little local whisky (surprisingly good) before going to bed.
 Summing up the whole trip in my mind, Mrauk U has been mysterious and mesmerising.
 Sittwe was romantic and enchanting.
 Hsipaw was scenic and eye-opening, Pyin Oo Lwin was relaxing and enjoyable.
 Yangon had its own charm and magic.
 It had been a most rewarding trip.